swatiarora11/Teams-Notifications/README.md

 * The Azure account must have permission to manage applications in Azure Active Directory (Azure AD).
 Any of the Azure AD roles (Application administrator/ Application developer/ Cloud application administrator) include the required permissions.
 * An Office 365 account that has an active subscription of Exchange Online, Sharepoint Online and Microsoft Teams
 * Office 365 account(s) with administrative rights for Exchange Online, Sharepoint Online and Microsoft Teams workloads.
-* Teams-Notification zip package.
+* Teams-Notification ZIP package.
 Link to [Teams-Notification package](https://github.com/swatiarora11/QuizApp/blob/master/Deployment/QuizApp.zip)

 ### Step 1: Register Azure AD Application
 Registering your application establishes a trust relationship between your app and the Microsoft identity platform.
 The trust is unidirectional: your app trusts the Microsoft identity platform, and not the other way around.